Maidstone Conservation Area

 Portable Washroom Facilities

-Directions: Follow County Road 2 at the northeast end of the county to Surf Club Drive, east of the town of Deerbrook.
+145 County Road 2.
+Follow County Road 2 at the northeast end of the county to Surf Club Drive, east of Deerbrook.
 Take Surf Club north to the parking lot.

 Situated alongside Lake St. Clair, Ruscom Shores Conservation Area is an attractive natural marshland area with a well-managed trail ideal for some outdoor enjoyment and tranquillity.
 Ruscom Shores represents one of only two marshes still in existence on Essex County’s north shoreline.
 This area also supports a habitat restoration area, which includes a tallgrass prairie site, was completed in 2001.